CESNET/Nemea/openwrt.md

 This guide will show you how to compile, install and use NEMEA on OpenWrt system.

+## Hardware requirements

+Router with at least 32 MB RAM.

 ## Download

 Clone the latest stable OpenWrt branch: